• Skip to main content

 • Email

-This quick and easy peach bread recipe is a delicious way to make the most of summer’s favorite fruit.
-Optional pecans and glaze make it versatile as a snack, dessert or breakfast bread.
+This quick and easy peach bread recipe is absolutely the most delicious way to make the most of summer's favorite juicy peaches!
+With optional pecans and glaze, it's incredibly versatile as a snack, dessert, or breakfast bread.

 peach bread with glaze

-There is nothing like them, and you can’t duplicate that special flavor.
-Canned peaches are fine, and so are frozen ones.
-We eat them all year long and enjoy them, but they are no substitute for the real fresh flavor you can only get in the summer, from the south’s favorite fruit.
+There is nothing like fresh peaches - seriously, nothing!
+You just can't duplicate that special flavor.
+Sure, canned peaches are fine, and frozen ones have their place, but they're no substitute for the real deal.
+That fresh flavor you can only get in the summer?
+That's peach season magic we're talking about!

 peach bread on board without glaze